BioinfOMICS/LipidSigR/README.md

 R CMD build LipidSigR
 R CMD INSTALL LipidSigR_0.7.0.tar.gz
 ```
-## Introduction
-<font size=3> After the installation, you are ready to start using LipidSigR.
-There are 4
-workflows provided for analysis and each of them is introduced briefly below.

-* **Profiling**: The profiling workflow provides an overview of comprehensive
-analyses for you to efficiently examine data quality, the clustering of samples,
-the correlation between lipid species, and the composition of lipid characteristics.

-* **Differential expression**: The differential expression workflow integrates
-many useful lipid-focused analyses for identifying significant lipid species or
-lipid characteristics.

-* **Enrichment**: The enrichment workflow provides two main approaches:
-'Over Representation Analysis (ORA)' and 'Lipid Set Enrichment Analysis (LSEA)'
-to illustrates significant lipid species enriched in the categories of lipid
-class and determine whether an a priori-defined set of lipids shows
-statistically significant, concordant differences between two biological states
-(e.g., phenotypes).

-* **Network**: The network wrokflow provides functions for generates input table
-for constructing pathway activity network, lipid reaction network and GATOM network.

-If you need help starting the analysis, you can begin by reading our case
-example for two-group and multi-group data.
-$\textcolor{red}{(\ A\ full\ tutorial\ is\ currently\ being\ prepared\.
-Please\ stay\ tuned\ for\ its\ release\ !\) }$

 ## Citation
 <font size=3> You can cite the `LipidSigR` publication as follows: